OpenBB-finance/openbb-docs/content/pro/openbb-copilot.md

 ### Automatically using data from the dashboard

-By default, OpenBB Copilot can access the data shown on your currently-active dashboard.
+By default, OpenBB Copilot can access the data shown on your currently active dashboard.
 This allows OpenBB Copilot to answer questions based on the information currently visible.